srelan46/srelan46.github.io/projects.md

 _December 2022_
 - **Description**: Launched an Ethereum blockchain-based sports betting application using Solidity for smart contracts and deployed it on the Goerli test network for validation.
 - **Development**: Engineered the application's front-end using ReactJs and Material UI for a responsive user interface, and integrated it with the Ethereum blockchain through web3.js, enhancing the trustworthiness and reliability of sports betting transactions.

+## Natural Disaster Management using OpenCV
+_March 2019_
+- **Description**: Prepared a solution for detection of people stuck during Natural Disasters and detection of fire using OpenCV in python.
+Solution helped in decreasing the detection time and response time by at least 50%.

+## Smart Home Automation System
+January 2019_
+- **Description**:Built IoT solution for automation for home with sensors: LDR, LM35, DHT11 sensors.
+The solution decreased the latency and response time by 20% compared to existing solutions.
+- **Technologies and Tools used**: Arduino and ESP8266 microcontroller, Thing speak IOT platform.

+## Automatic Health Care System for the Elderly
+_December 2018_
+- **Description**: Prepared IoT solution for elderly living assistance to be able to monitor and register patient's vital information.
+Secured position in top ten position at HackOff organized by IET VIT,Vellore.
+- **Technologies and Tools used**: Firebase, Esp8266, Zapier API, Heartrate sensor, DHT11(temperature sensor).